-With its pastel-toned buildings, and pre-war intricate architecture, Munich was a wonderful city to visit in the fall.
-I stayed for three nights in Munich and was able to explore the city entirely on foot.
-Obviously I didn’t get to everything, but I definitely got to a lot!
-I started by exploring the city center of Alstadt, which is filled with cobblestone streets going in all different directions and super old buildings, churches and monuments.
+With its pastel-toned buildings and pre-war intricate architecture, Munich was a wonderful city to visit in the fall.
+I stayed for three nights in Munich and explored the city entirely on foot.
+I didn’t get to do everything, but I definitely got to do a lot!
+I started by exploring the city center of the Alstadt Munich neighborhood, which is filled with charming cobblestone streets, impressive old buildings, majestic churches, and unforgettable monuments.

 Marienplatz